Skip to Main Content Skip to Footer

 Transform the Student/Faculty/Staff Experience by:

-• Improving manual processes through process mapping, digitization and automation.
+• Improving manual processes through process mapping, digitization, tool development and automation.

-• Enhancing access to campus services, tools and information through a revamped portal or resource hub.
+• Enhancing access to campus services, tools and information through a revamped portal and continued development of the MacNav app so students, faculty, and staff feel confident accessing services and using campus technology.

-• Streamlining and maximizing use of campus software and systems, improving system navigation, process, and reporting.
+• Streamlining and maximizing use of campus software and systems, improving system navigation, processes, and reporting.

 Enhance Cybersecurity and Protect Macalester’s Data by: